 - You hear them in your mother tongue.

 - You translate the word from your mother tongue to the target language.

-The course is based on research by Paul Pimsleur, a linguist who sought to discover the fastest way to learn a language.
+The course is based on research by Paul Pimsleur, a linguist who sought to discover the fastest way to learn a language and the author of one of the best books about the theory and practice of language learning.
 The length of each course varies from around 15 to 45 hours, depending on the language.
 The courses are broken up into half-hour sessions.

 Pros: With the Pimsleur method, the pressure is on you to respond with the correct translations.
 This provides a built-in motivation system that inspires you to do better with every attempt.
 The material from previous lessons is repeated in subsequent levels, so there’s a lot of reinforcement.